-Pack Walk (February 25) › In partnership with Marion County Animal Services, Silver Springs State Park will give volunteers the opportunity to walk dogs available for adoption through the park.
-The program gives the animals exercise and the chance to socialize.
-Dog walkers must be 16, but all are welcome to join the walk.
-Pack walks will be held the fourth Sunday of every month at 10am. silversprings.com or (352) 261-5840.
+Pack Walk (April 22) › In partnership with Marion County Animal Services, Silver Springs State Park will give volunteers the opportunity to walk dogs available for adoption at 10am.
+Dog walkers must be 16 years of age, but all are welcome to join the walk. silversprings.com or (352) 261-5840.

 Other Fun Stuff!

-Ocala Health Events › A diabetes support group will be held February 7 and an injury prevention seminar will be held February 9.
-A world cancer day seminar will take place on February 14 and a seminar focused on colorectal cancer will be held February 16.
+Ocala Health Events › A diabetes support group will be held April 4, and a gall bladder seminar will take place on April 6.
+A sciatic workshop and a safety seminar will both take place April 11, and a self-defense class for seniors will take place April 18.
 All programs will be held at the Senior Wellness Community Center in Ocala.
 Advanced registration is required. ocalahealthsystem.com or (800) 530-1188.

 Garden Show and Plant Sale (April 7) › The Seedlings Garden Club of McIntosh will host their annual garden show and plant sale at Van Ness Park from 9am-4pm.
 Proceeds benefit student scholarships to Camp Wekiva.
 (352) 316-1613 or (352) 361-3375.

 Butterfly and Blueberry Festival (April 7-8, 14-15, 21-22) › Timberline Farm will host its 8th annual festival featuring a butterfly garden, music, trains, pony rides, farm animals, educational programs and more.
 The festival runs 10am-6pm on Saturdays and noon-6pm on Sundays.
 Admission is $8 for adults and $6 for students. timberlinefarm.net or (352) 454-4113.